yolabingo/django-cloud-provider-regions/README.md

 The Regions/AZ list is currrent as of March 2024.

 ## Features
-- Simple access to cloud Region and AZs from other DJjango apps
+- Quick and easy access to cloud Region and AZs from other Django apps
 - Provides shortened versions of Region and AZ names for use by provisioning tools
 - DB primary key fields are stable, will not change as new Regions/AZs are added

 ## Installation

 ### Models